danielagma/transferdata/toms-internaltradeid-wrong-format.md

-[Bug] TOMS trades publish InternalTradeId in the old format instead of DWB + Base62
+[Bug] TOMS trades publish InternalTradeId in the previous format instead of DWB + Base62

 * **Environment:** UAT2

 **Overview**
-On TOMS trades, `PostTradeEvent.Trade.InternalTradeId` is not generated in the required `DWB` + 11-character Base62 format.
-It publishes the old format instead.
+On TOMS trades, `PostTradeEvent.Trade.InternalTradeId` publishes the previous format instead of the `DWB` + 11-character Base62 format that DWU-549 requires.
+DWU-549 lists TOMS trades explicitly in its scope.
 Seen on TOMS ticket `21027189`, booked on 23 September.

 **Actual result:** `InternalTradeId` publishes `BloombergToms$21027189`.